Why is my child angry and disrespectful?

 7. Teach emotional regulation skills

-Part of the help you can offer your child is how to regulate their emotions.
+Offer to help your child by teaching them how to regulate their emotions.

 Experiencing anger hurts, but when a person is experiencing intense emotions, letting go is difficult.
 Teach your child how to cope before it happens again.